AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 .. sidebar:: In Progress Features

     - GPU based methods to evaluate solar radiation pressure forces and torques
-    - magnetic torque bar effector
-    - magnetic FSW control module to dump reaction wheel angular momentum
+    - more magnetic FSW control modules to dump reaction wheel angular momentum
     - new tutorial example scripts
-    - new FSW planet location pointing guidance module
     - landing dynamics force/torque effector that computes the interaction between a CAD spacecraft model and a CAD asteroid or lunar surface terrain.
     - Basilisk 2.1 that includes: